 Career highlights include the world premieres of John Adams’ Nativity and Passion oratorios, El Niño and The Gospel According to the Other Mary as well as over forty subsequent productions, the American premiere of the oratorio Lost Objects by David Lang, Julia Wolfe, and Michael Gordon (Brooklyn Academy of Music), Oberon in Britten’s A Midsummer Night’s Dream (Hawaii Opera Theater), soloist on the soundtrack of the Warner Bros. thriller, I am Legend, numerous performances of Bach’s St. John and St. Matthew passions and operas and oratorios of Handel: Giulio Cesare, Rinaldo, Orlando, Serse, Flavio, Partenope, Messiah, Israel in Egypt, Saul, Solomon, and Theodora.

-Upcoming performances in the 2019/20 season include Handel’s Messiah with Dallas Bach Society, El Niño with the Houston Symphony and Cincinnati May Festival and the role of Ottone in Monteverdi’s L’incoronazione di Poppea with Opera Delaware.
+Performances in the 2019/20 season included Handel’s Messiah with Dallas Bach Society, El Niño with the Houston Symphony and Cincinnati May Festival and the role of Ottone in Monteverdi’s L’incoronazione di Poppea with Opera Delaware.

 Mr. Bubeck joined the voice faculty of UNT in the Fall of 2018.
-Prior to UNT he taught at the University of Alabama and Molloy College on Long Island.
-He has given master classes at Indiana University, Indianapolis Opera, University of Delaware, Skidmore College and University of Southern Maine and was a recipient of the 2015 NATS Teaching Internship Program.
-He holds doctoral and master's degrees in voice from Indiana University, a performer Ddiploma and opera certificate from Peabody Institute and a bachelor of music from the University of Delaware.
+Prior to UNT, he taught at the University of Alabama and Molloy College on Long Island.
+He has given master classes at Indiana University, Indianapolis Opera, University of Delaware, Skidmore College and University of Southern Maine and was a recipient of the 2015 National Association of Teachers of Singing (NATS) Teaching Internship Program.
+He holds doctoral and master's degrees in voice from Indiana University, a performer diploma and opera certificate from Peabody Institute, and a bachelor of music from the University of Delaware.

 Personal Website: danielbubeckct.com